 Being the sign of the [new] year!

 Matariki is also associated with the winter solstice.
-It appears when the sun, drifting north on the shortest day in winter, reaches the north-eastern end of the horizon.
+It appears when the sun, drifting north towards the shortest day, rises on the horizon in the north-east.
 The sun then turns around and begins its journey south.

 According to Greek myth, the Pleiades are the seven daughters of Pleione and Atlas – Electra, Maia, Taygete, Alcyone, Celaeno, Asterope and Merope.
 While wandering through the woods one day, they were spied by Orion, who gave chase.
 To save them from Orion’s dishonorable intentions, Zeus transformed them into stars and placed them in the sky.
 A number of ancient temples on the Acropolis in Athens face the direction where the Pleiades rise.